48 Stories & Case Studies of Successful Bloggers

 8. Ask Holly Hall ($72K/year)

-Holly (from Toronto, ON, Canada) started Ask Holly Hall almost 4 years ago.
+Holly (from Toronto, ON, Canada) started Ask Holly Hall about 4 years ago.

 I am an Author, LifeCoach Astropsychologist, Clairvoyant, Spiritual Therapist, Astrologer, and Teacher at Ask Holly Hall.
 At a young age, I recognized my relationship with The Universe.